straup/whereonearth-aerotropolis/README.md

 academic and air commerce expert Dr. John D. Kasarda in 2000, based on his prior research on airport-driven economic development."_ –– [Wikipedia](https://en.wikipedia.org/wiki/Aerotropolis)

-`whereonearth-aerotropolis` is a sunset of the [Natural Earth urban areas](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/) dataset.
+`whereonearth-aerotropolis` is a subset of the [Natural Earth urban areas](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/) dataset.
 It is the list of urban areas that contain one or more airports.
 Those airports are then used to _name_ the urban areas that contain them.
 For example urban area #4818 contains the following airports:

 	4818,LGA,KLGA,LaGuardia
 	4818,JFK,KJFK,John F Kennedy Int'l